What’s the Difference Between W-2 Employees and 1099 Contractors

 - Payment for misclassified employees’ workers’ compensation benefits

-- Providing employee benefits, including health insurance, retirement, etc.
+- Providing employee benefits, including health insurance, retirement plans, etc.

 Benefits and challenges of employees and contractors